faithvoid/script.xbesoundtrackpatcher/README.md

 ## XBE Audio Patcher for XBMC
 A utility that modifies the hex of .XBE files to read soundtrack files from "F:\TDATA\FFFE000" instead of "E:\TDATA\FFFE000".
+Includes ST.DB viewer to view contents of each individual ST.DB file.

 ## How to use:
 - Move "E:\TDATA\FFFE000" to "F:\TDATA\FFFE000"